|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 |Pilot Lt.
 Ted W. Lawson, O-399549 (WIA, survived)

 Navigator Lt.
 Chas.
 L. McClure, O-431647 (WIA, survived)

 Bombardier Lt.
 Robert S. Clever, O-432336 (WIA), survived

 Engineer Sgt.
 David J. Thatcher, 19019573 (WIA, survived)

 Ditched April 18, 1942 "Doolittle Raid"

-After the raid, this bomber ditched in the China Sea west of Shangchow, China.
-The crew members were badly injured, three injured, one slightly injured took to the life raft.
+After the raid, this bomber ditched in the China Sea west of Shangchow in China.
+Three crew were badly injured, injured, one slightly injured and delployed their life raft.
 Thatcher was only slightly injured and swam back to the wreck to get the medical kit from inside.

 Fates of the Crew